clazie/NFC2BID/README.rst

 Information can also found here: `https://www.rc-network.de/threads/bid2nfc-als-nachr%C3%BCstl%C3%B6sung.587281/ <https://www.rc-network.de/threads/bid2nfc-als-nachr%C3%BCstl%C3%B6sung.587281/>`_

-I collected all informations nececery to build it by my own and refactored the firmware for using it with PlatformIO.
+I collected all informations necessary to build it by my own and refactored the firmware for using it with PlatformIO.